hiboabd/CV/README.md

 - During my time at YouthSight, I created numerous training documents concerning research processes, data analysis, and more to ensure best practises were recorded and there was a central reference point for all employees.
 - As my GitHub projects will demonstrate, I am a meticulous planner who diagrams and designs project to make sure the
     - Example: [Bank Tech Test](https://github.com/hiboabd/BankTechTest)
+- My methodical approach to programming has also been noted in technical reviews:

+  ` You were familiar with the common errors caused by failing tests.
+You checked if you saved your file, read the error message, checked for typos, tried changing the order of the if-statements and had a look at the new output.
+You used the IRB to verify the behaviour of functions such as the split function.
+You used prints to get some visibility in your code.
+This was all nicely methodical and a good debugging process. `

 #### Presenting and communicating